internetarchive/www/README.md

 ## local/offline dev
 - `yarn serve` is the typical way to run a local/minimal http file server at http://localhost:8888
+- Other http servers do fine too, but need to send urls (that don't map to files) to `/index.html` (single page application)
-- Alternatively, this `chrome extension` seems really nice
+- Alternatively, this `chrome extension` is convenient
   - https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb
   - serves files on http://localhost:8888 including usable MIME types and avoids CORS issues with ES Modules
   - allows for single regexp rewrite (eg: /details/ => /index.html)